Johnny Genung

-John Allen "Johnny" Genung is a former American football player who is primarily known for playing quarterback for the Texas Longhorns from 1960 to 1962.
+John Allen Genung is an American former football player who is primarily known for playing quarterback for the Texas Longhorns from 1960 to 1962.

 Early life

 A native of Anadarko, OK, Genung moved to Wichita Falls, TX when he was five years old.
 Genung played tailback and quarterback on the Wichita Falls High School 1958 Texas state high school football championship team (Class AAAA).
 He was All-District, All-State and an All-American in football, and was voted one of the top backs in the annual Oil Bowl game after his senior year.
 He also played shortstop on the baseball team.

 Serious about being a doctor, he didn't decide to play football in college until the August before his freshman year.

-College Football
+College career

 In 1959, Genung played on the undefeated freshman team and during the 1960 and 1961 seasons at Texas, he was the backup quarterback to Mike Cotten.
 His most important play of the 1960 came in the final seconds of the Bluebonnet Bowl.
 Tied at 3-3, Texas got the ball on their own 48 yard line with 28 seconds left and sent Genung in.
 He had already caught a 38-yard pass in that game (the only reception of his career) and now had a chance to win it.
 He threw two Hail Mary passes, both of which were incomplete, but the second drew a pass interference call.
 With no time left on the clock, Texas had a shot at a game-winning field goal from Alabama's 18, but the kick was wide left.

 Genung saw increased playing time in 1961, especially in games against California and Texas Tech, but he suffered a setback when he missed the last three games of 1961 with a back injury.
 In the same year, he was an Academic All-American nominee.